 Kerry has worked at The National Theatre, The Almeida, Hampstead, The Donmar Warehouse, Riverside Studios, The Gate and The Royal Court.
 In Edinburgh, he wrote and performed six solo shows at The Traverse, The Assembly Rooms and The Pleasance.
 West End work includes The Normal Heart and Frost/Nixon.

 His film credits began with Barbra Streisand’s Yentl.
 Other early films include Little Shop of Horrors.
 Kerry has a long association with acclaimed director Michael Winterbottom: Jude, Welcome to Sarajevo, Code 46 and Genova.
-Recent films include Moonwalkers, Necropolis and Blood Moon.
+Recent films include Moonwalkers, Show Dogs.

 Early TV credits ranged from Ronnie Corbett’s godson in Sorry! to Mr Beaver in BBC’s The Lion, The Witch and The Wardrobe.
 Recent work includes Undercover, New Tricks and Mr Selfridge, as well as The Trip, Life’s Too Short, Not Going Out, Dali & Cooper, Dr Who, and Steven Poliakoff’s Gideon’s Daughter.

 For BBC Radio, Kerry has acted in hundreds of plays including his own adaptations of Dr Strangelove and A Confederacy of Dunces.
 He has been the voice of Bill Bryson and Woody Allen, F. Scott Fitzgerald and Mark Twain.
 Book of the Week readings include Nilsson’s biography and Philip Glass’s memoirs.